 Teaching students how to properly recycle can take time.
 Instead of sending information through an email they’ll likely ignore or printing it in a brochure they’ll throw away, why not use a quiz to educate students about waste management?

 That’s exactly what Monmouth University did with their recycling quiz.
-Their main goal for the quiz was to help students quickly and accurately identify what items should be recycled and how to recycle them.
+Their main goal for the quiz was to help students quickly and accurately identify what items they should recycle and how they could do it.
 This makes less sorting work for the waste management department, which is a win for the university!

 They created the quiz to make it incredibly easy for students to receive the right recycling recommendations.
-Because of this, Monmouth’s waste management services department elected to ask two simple quiz questions, which can be seen below.
+Because of this, Monmouth’s waste management services department decided to pose two simple quiz questions, as shown below.

 With a long list of options, it’s easy for students to choose the answer that best describes their item.
 They receive a number for their item along with instructions for where it should be recycled on campus, much like this “furniture or luggage” example.